ShortyLogos/pxrem-node/README.md

 _NOTE : Relative and absolute paths are both accepted._

-## Why?

-Recently, I had to convert a bunch of files from using pixel values to rem ones for responsivness purposes.
-I created this small project for fun over a couple of hours.
-I primarily work as a front-end developer using React.
-Exploring this CLI was a nostalgic journey into the realm of object-oriented programming (OOP), although I could have built it using a procedural approach.
-Like many developers, I sometimes tend to over-engineer things.

 ## All Commands

 You can always call `node pxrem --help` to have a list of possible commands.